starcard-org/rally-io-oauth-sample-app/README.md

 * POST /transfer\
 This endpoint initiates a transfer.
 It uses the access token to authenticate the request to the Rally IO server.
 It forwards its body to Rally IO endpoint and returns the Rally IO response.

+* GET /top_holders_and_transactions\
+This endpoint is returning top holders and transactions (buy, send, sell) for a specific coin.

 ## Run locally

 ### Setup environment variables